VerticalRelevance/distributed-tracing/doc/trace-injection-blog-post.md

 The AI model analyzes each source file section against the configured priorities, identifying critical locations for trace injection.
 The model provides comprehensive recommendations including specific function names, code block locations, rationale for each recommendation, and suggested trace information to capture.

 Results are processed through the formatting pipeline, generating structured Markdown reports that development teams can use to guide their instrumentation efforts.
 The flexible formatter architecture supports custom output formats and integration with existing development workflows.

+## Best Practices / Design Principles

+### Choice of AI Model

+Model selection significantly impacts analysis quality, accuracy, and cost.
+The Trace Injection Advisor supports multiple AI models through AWS Bedrock, providing flexibility to choose models based on specific requirements and constraints.

+**Anthropic Claude 3 Sonnet** excels at detailed code analysis and provides nuanced understanding of complex codebases.
+It offers excellent reasoning capabilities for identifying subtle trace opportunities and provides detailed rationale for recommendations.
+This model is ideal for comprehensive analysis of critical applications where accuracy is paramount.

+**Meta Llama 3.2 3B Instruct** provides efficient processing with faster response times and lower token costs.
+While less detailed than Claude, it offers solid performance for large-scale code analysis and bulk processing scenarios.
+This model suits development teams processing extensive codebases with cost constraints.

+Organizations requiring on-premises deployment or custom fine-tuning may prefer self-hosted models.
+The solution's modular architecture supports custom model implementations, enabling integration with organization-specific AI infrastructure while maintaining the same analysis capabilities.

+### Configuration Management

+The solution uses YAML-based configuration files that centralize all system settings, making it easy to customize behavior for different projects and environments.
+Key configuration areas include AI model selection and parameters (temperature, retry logic, token limits), tracing priorities and their relative importance, formatter selection and template paths, and AWS region configuration for Bedrock access.

+### Search Path Strategy

+Effective search path configuration is crucial for accurate call tracing across complex Python projects.
+The Call Tracer requires proper search paths to resolve imports and follow function calls across modules.
+Best practices include adding project root directory for local module resolution, including virtual environment site-packages for dependency analysis, and specifying custom library paths for proprietary modules.

+Search path ordering affects resolution priority, with earlier paths taking precedence.
+This allows override behavior for testing or development scenarios.
+The system caches parsed modules across search paths to improve performance during analysis of large codebases.

+### Output Integration

+The flexible formatting system enables integration with various development tools and workflows.
+Teams can customize output formats to match their documentation standards, integrate with existing observability tooling, and automate report generation through CI/CD pipelines.

+For interactive analysis, the FastHTML renderer provides web-based exploration of call trees, while Streamlit integration offers dashboard-style visualization with filtering capabilities.
+Custom formatters can generate outputs compatible with specific monitoring platforms or development tools.

+## Security Concerns

+Access control for the Trace Injection Advisor primarily relies on filesystem permissions and AWS credentials management.
+Since the solution analyzes source code locally, ensure proper file system access controls and secure handling of analysis results that may contain sensitive code information.

+The two AI models initially integrated perform interactions through AWS Bedrock.
+For Amazon Bedrock, see [https://docs.aws.amazon.com/bedrock/latest/userguide/data-protection.html](Data protection – Amazon Bedrock).
+With Amazon Bedrock, the main security consideration involves data transmission to third-party model providers.
+According to AWS Bedrock's data protection policies, "Amazon Bedrock doesn't store or log your prompts and completions.
+Amazon Bedrock doesn't use your prompts and completions to train any AWS models and doesn't distribute them to third parties."
+Models are further isolated into a “Model Deployment Account”, to which model providers lack access.

+When using self-hosted models, data privacy concerns are eliminated since all processing occurs within the organization's infrastructure.
+This approach provides complete control over sensitive code analysis while maintaining the solution's analytical capabilities.

+Additional security considerations include secure storage of configuration files containing API keys, audit logging of analysis activities for compliance, and encryption of analysis results when stored persistently.
+Teams should implement appropriate data classification policies for code analysis outputs.

+### Cost and Usage

+Source code analysis typically costs between $0.05-$0.15 per file depending on model choice and file complexity.
+Analysis time ranges from 10-30 seconds per file for most codebases.
+Cost and performance are primarily influenced by AI model selection, code complexity and file size, number of configured tracing priorities, and retry logic configuration.

+**Cost Optimization Strategies:**
+- Use Meta Llama models for large-scale batch processing
+- Configure appropriate token limits to prevent runaway costs
+- Implement file filtering to exclude non-critical files
+- Batch similar files together for efficient processing
+- Monitor token usage through built-in tracking capabilities

+Call tracing operations are computationally local and don't incur AI model costs, making them suitable for iterative analysis and large codebase exploration.
+The combination of both components provides comprehensive analysis with controlled costs.

 ## Blueprint